Master of Science in Technology Management

-Earn your master of technology management degree online without sacrificing your personal life or career.
+Earn your MS in Technology Management degree online without sacrificing your personal life or career.
 For more than 30 years, we’ve offered our technology management degree in a remote format—proving a long track record of providing students quality and convenient curriculum.
-In East Carolina University’s Master of Science in Technology Management online program, you’ll network with peers and become an expert in the evolving field of technology management.

 Our master of technology management degree is a longstanding online program that has been continually upgraded over the past several decades to meet the needs of busy working professionals, helping them gain a competitive edge in the job market.
 In affordable, online courses, you’ll examine complex business situations and conduct applied research in professional settings through statistical analytical concepts.